Freshfields PIL Brochure

 Examples of our work

 Representing Chile in a dispute with Bolivia before the International Court of Justice concerning Bolivia’s claim to sovereign access to the Pacific Ocean.

 Representing Italy in a dispute with India before the International Tribunal for the Law of the Sea and an arbitral tribunal constituted under the United Nations Convention on the Law of the Sea concerning which of them has criminal jurisdiction over two Italian marines accused of wrongdoing off the coast of India.

-- Argentina in its environmental law dispute with Uruguay before the International Court of Justice concerning the River Uruguay;
+Representing Chile in its dispute with Peru before the International Court of Justice concerning the two countries' common maritime boundary.

-- Romania in a dispute with Ukraine before the International Court of Justice concerning maritime delimitation in the Black Sea;
+Representing Bahrain in its dispute with Qatar before the International Court of Justice concerning sovereignty over territory and boundaries.

 Representing the Republic of Turkey in three arbitrations commenced by a foreign investor under the Energy Charter Treaty (ECT), and in related proceedings before the European Court of Human Rights.

 Representing Liechtenstein in its dispute with Germany before the International Court of Justice concerning assets taken from Liechtenstein at the end of the Second World War.

 Acting as standing advisor to different states on different continents on issues of public international law as they arise.